College Basketball Preseason Top 25

 - Who do they add: Coby White, Nassir Little, Rechon Black

-- Projected starting lineup: Coby While, Kenny Williams, Nassir Little, Cam Johnson, Luke Maye
+- Projected starting lineup: Coby White, Kenny Williams, Nassir Little, Cam Johnson, Luke Maye

 Where you rank UNC in the preseason is going to depend entirely on two things: How good you think their freshmen — White and Little — are going to be, and what kind of development you expect out of Brandon Huffman, Sterling Manley and Garrison Brooks.
 Will there be a returning player in college basketball next season that is better than Luke Maye?